Running Businesses From Apartments Without Interference From The Landlord

-In the current economic environment with growing "gig-economies," the number of renters running enterprises or professional practices from homes is steadily increasing.
+In the current economic environment with growing “gig-economies,” the number of renters running enterprises or professional practices from homes is steadily increasing.
 Some have needed to cut their expenses sharply to survive.
-Other have lost their employment, and set up their own shops as an alternative to a job.
+Others have lost their employment and set up their own shops as an alternative to a job.

 Businesses with lots of traffic in-and-out or noisy manufacturing probably violate residential lease terms and may invite the landlord to sue, especially for rent-regulated tenants.
 Common landlord allegations in these situations include violating city laws, being a nuisance to other tenants, or creating a security issue with the extra traffic.
 If proved, these claims can lead to eviction.

 Here are some strategies to avoid legal problems with your landlord if you want to work from your apartment:

 - Without the landlord’s permission, don’t change the apartment.
 Alterations that jeopardize your lease include modifying the electrical system or plumbing or stove or significantly increasing traffic or occupancy, so check with a Tenants’ attorney rather than recklessly making such changes.
 And don’t do anything that can be deemed to change the residential character of the building.

 - Make sure you don’t violate zoning laws.
 According to the NYC Zoning Resolution, home-businesses should not sell merchandise produced outside the home or put up exterior displays of what is for sale (such as placing merchandise in your window or a sign on the building) or use more than a quarter of the area in your apartment for the business “accessory use.”
 To avoid giving the landlord more ammo to augment a claim against you do your homework in advance.
 Your lawyer can help with this.